paulscherrerinstitute/sf_daq_buffer/README.md

 will contain 1000 pulses.
 The total number of data_files in each data_folder will therefore be **FILE\_MOD / FOLDER\_MOD = 100**.

+### Analyzing the buffer
+In **sf-utils** there is a Python module that allows you to read directly the buffer in order to debug it or to verify the consistency between the HDF5 file and the received data.

+- VerifyH5DataConsistency.py checks the consistency between the H5 file and buffer.
+- BinaryBufferReader.py reads the buffer and prints metadata.
+The class inside can also be used in external scripts.

 ## Data request ranges

 Data request ranges are composed of: